Healthy Homes Assessment Aotea

 Callum

-What time will I need to be in compliance with The Healthy Homes Standards?
+When should I require to be in compliance with The Healthy Homes Standards?

 Aotea Healthy Homes Compliance Timeframes

-• A Healthy Homes Statement of Intent to Comply An Insulation Statement as well as an Insurance Statement should be included with any new, renewed or amended tenancy agreement.
+• A Healthy Homes Intent to Comply Statement as well as an Insulation Statement, and an Insurance Statement should be included with any renewal, new or amended tenancy agreement.

-From 1 July 2021
+From July 1st 2021

 Starting 1 July 2023

-• All households which are rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of when the tenancy began.
+• All houses rented by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of the date the tenancy was started.

 From 1 July 2024

-• All rentals houses must be in compliance with the Healthy Homes Standards regardless of when the tenancy began.
+• All rentals houses must be in compliance with the Healthy Homes Standard regardless of when the tenancy began.

 Unreasonable Gaps & Holes